HarishDubbaka/Docker-k8s/Day55/Readme.md

 # 🔟 Check Cluster Events

-If API server is reachable:
+If the API server is reachable, check cluster events:

 ```bash
 kubectl get events -A